how-to-frontend/how-to-frontend.github.io/_posts/2017-05-28-css-button-with-round-edges.md

 layout: post
 title: "CSS: button with round edges"
 date: 2017-05-28
+preview: "In this post we know how to create button with round edges but different width and height."
 ---

 Sometimes we need to create a button with round edges.